Request demo

 During execution, it's important to maintain open communication with the IT team and other relevant departments to ensure a smooth audit process.
 The team should use the selected frameworks and standards as a guide to evaluating the organization's PAM practices against best practices and regulatory requirements.

-Issue Identification and Risk Assessment in Privileged Access Management
+Issue Identification and Risk Assessment

 After executing the audit, the next step is to identify any issues or gaps in the organization's PAM practices.
 This involves analyzing the findings to determine the root cause of each issue and assessing the associated security risk.
 Common issues may include excessive user privileges, inadequate password policies, or insufficient monitoring and auditing capabilities.